A Better Tomorrow II: Plot

 The two return to Hong Kong and regroup with Ho and Kit.
 The group discovers that one of Lung's employees, Ko Ying-pui, is responsible for attempt on Lung's life and has since taken over the organization in Lung's absence.
 Lung decides that he would rather destroy his organization with his own hands than let it fall into dishonor and ruin, and the group starts planning to act against Ko.

 After scouting out Ko's mansion alone, Kit is fatally wounded, but is rescued by Ken, who attempts to rush him to the hospital.
 Knowing that he will not make it however, Kit persuades Ken to stop at a phone booth to call Jackie, where he manages to name his newborn child Sung Ho-yin ("the Spirit of Righteousness") before succumbing to his wounds.

 After attending Kit's funeral, Ho, Ken, and Lung take revenge on Ko by attacking his mansion during a meeting with a counterfeiting client.
-The three manage to kill Ko and several of his men following an intense shootout, but are all critically wounded in the process.
+The three manage to kill Ko and many of his men following an intense shootout, but are all critically wounded in the process.
 Following the shootout, the three men sit down in the mansion and are surrounded by the police forces led by Inspector Wu.
 Upon seeing the condition of the men, Wu orders his men to stand down, while Ho remarks against Inspector Wu's retirement, as there is "much work left for [him] to do."